tehcyx/multi-cloud/README.md

 An O'Reilly Software Architecture Conference workshop project instructed by [Adron Hall](https://github.com/adron).

-This document will be the instructions used in order they were used.
+This document will reflect the instructions used, in order they were applied.

 ## Local